10 Benefits Of Mango Leaves You Didn’t Know

 Top 10 Health Benefits Of Mango Leaves

-Bright green and beautiful to smell, mango leaves are a rich source of vitamin A, B, and C. They are rich with flavonoids and phenol which pass on anti-oxidant properties to the plant.
+Bright green and beautiful to smell, mango leaves are a rich source of vitamin A, B, and C. So what diseases does mango leaves cure?
+They are rich with flavonoids and phenol which pass on anti-oxidant properties to the plant.
 A lot of us in India use mango leaves for religious reasons during Deepawali and Navratri or to make vandanvaars or torans for our homes.

 What we don’t know is that mango leaves have been associated with managing blood sugar levels, controlling blood pressure and are even used as a remedy for earaches.
 Mango leaves have been used in herbal and Ayurvedic medicines for centuries and have shown many benefits, but is the modern-day usage confined to the puja room only?